yuchant/suit_object_tools/README.md

 Django suit provides a sidebar with "object tools" such as "Add another <object>" - this is a perfect opportunity to add what django has long been missing: per-object actions.

+Most importantly, replicating the pattern familiar by heart to any django developer: django admin actions.

 ![Object Tools.gif](object_tools.gif)

 How did we come this far without this?